 These two features are obviously important for websites and you can of course extend that and say that they’re important features for pretty much everything.
 They are also two of the features that benefit the most from you choosing a dedicated server.
-The reason why these two are so much more improved is because there are no external threats coming your way.
-When you share a sever with another website you have to take into consideration the risks that might come with the decisions that said website makes.
+The reason why these two are so much more improved is that there are no external threats coming your way.
+When you share a server with another website you have to take into consideration the risks that might come with the decisions that said website makes.
 So if they contact a form of malware you will also suffer the consequences.
 Also since you get all the server resources to yourself you can count on the performance to increase dramatically as well.

 Unique address and image/publicity

 If you are using a shared server, you have no control over what other websites will be hosted on the same server as you.
-If you end up being on the same server as an adult film website for example, it could impact business negatively.
+If you end up being on the same server as an adult film website, for example, it could impact business negatively.
 There are all kinds of other websites however that would not help your image or your website’s image, which should concern you a lot.
 Not only are these potential neighbor websites putting your image in danger but they are definitely sharing your IP address.
 Normally this address is unique but when you sign up for a shared server deal you are throwing that privilege right out the window.

 This post may contain affiliate links that allow us to earn commissions at no additional cost to you.
 We are reader-supported so when you buy through the affiliate links, you are also helping or supporting us.